 What Can I Eat?

 This isn’t a gimmick diet where you’re only allowed to eat one specific food source, like avocados, or something silly like that.
-There is a wide variety of food allowed, but there are limitations to the amount of processed food you should be eating if you want to lose a considerable amount of weight.
+There is a wide variety of food allowed, but you’ll want to limit processed food on the three week diet.

 You’ll also want to pay close attention to your sugar levels, as well as the type of carbohydrates you’re eating while on the diet.